 We fix an infinite supply of proposition variables, written with capital letters $X,Y,Z,\hdots$.
 The language $\mathcal{L}_{\mu}$ of intuitionistic propositional logic extended with least and greatest fixpoints is given by the following grammar:

-In the formation rules for $\mu$ and $\nu$, the variable $X$ is required have only positive free occurrences in $B$, where positive and negative subformula occurrences are defined as usual.
+In the formation rules for $\mu$ and $\nu$, the variable $X$ is required to have only positive free occurrences in $B$, where positive and negative subformula occurrences are defined as usual.
 In particular, a positive subformula occurrence in $A \lfun B$ is either a positive subformula occurrence in $B$ or a negative subformula occurrence in $A$, and negative subformula occurrence in $A \lfun B$ is either a negative subformula occurrence in $B$ or a positive subformula occurrence in $A$.
 Free and bound variables of a formula are defined as usual, and formulas with no free variables are called sentences.

 We shall consider a restricted version of the syntax, in which we make use only of a single fixpoint variable $X$ and restrict free variable occurrences to be \emph{strictly positive}, meaning no free variable occurrences in the antecedent of any implication.
-This language can be called the extension of intuitionistic propositional logic with \emph{ordinary inductive and co-inductive definitions}, and will be denoted by $\underline{\mathcal{L}}_{\mathsf{ID}}$.
+This simplifies some matters, in particular it is straightforward to prove that such strictly positive formulas give rise to functors on the ``category of proofs'' that we shall consider.
+This language can be called the extension of intuitionistic propositional logic with \emph{inductive and co-inductive definitions}, and will be denoted by $\underline{\mathcal{L}}_{\mathsf{ID}}$.